oriavsapir/Group-SMSender/README.md

 ### Initial Setup

-- Navigate to the [releases](https://github.com/m/oriavsapir/Group-SMSender/releases) of the GitHub repository.
-- Download the latest APK file.
+- You can download the latest version of the Send SMS to Group app from the [releases](https://github.com/oriavsapir/Group-SMSender/releases) page.
 - Install the APK file on your Android device.
 - Grant necessary permissions when prompted.